lainleaflet/iOS101-prework/README.md

-# Prework - *firstProject*
+# Prework - *firstProject* for iOS101

 Submitted by: **Alexis Danh**

 **firstProject** is an app that has three labels describing myself, my username, and my aspirational job.
 It additionally has a button that changes the background color of the app.
+This was made as an introductory app to Swift and Xcode.

-Time spent: **1** hour spent in total
+Time spent: **2** hour spent in total

 ## Required Features